Roasted Carrots and Parsnips

 Roasted green beans and roasted root vegetables are great side dishes with almost anything I’m serving, but I turn to these Roasted Carrots and Parsnips the most often.

-- It’s a quick and easy side dish that’s extremely versatile and pairs well with anything you may be serving.
+- It’s a quick and easy side dish that pairs well with anything you may be serving.

 How to make this recipe

-- Toss the veggies onto a large rimmed sheet pan (I use these), and toss with olive oil, freshly chopped rosemary (or dried), and salt and pepper to taste.
+- Toss the carrots and parsnips onto a large rimmed sheet pan with olive oil, freshly chopped rosemary (or dried), and salt and pepper.

-These roasted carrots and parsnips are extremely versatile, and work well with almost anything you’re serving.
+These oven roasted carrot and parsnips are extremely versatile, and work well with almost anything you’re serving.

-They’re also a fabulous holiday side dish as they pair perfectly with glazed ham and turkey breast.
+- They’re a fabulous holiday side dish as they pair perfectly with slow cooker ham and roasted turkey breast.

 Recipe notes

-- Change things up by adding warm spices like curry, turmeric, ginger or coriander!
+- Change things up by adding warm spices like sumac, curry, turmeric, ginger, or coriander.

 Roasted Carrots and Parsnips